Skip to main content

 enable = true,

-script = 'ox_target', -- adapter in client/target.lua
+script = 'ox_target', -- selectable in the dashboard; adapters in client/target.lua

 }

-Config.defaultTextUI = true -- built-in msk_core HelpNotification
+Config.defaultTextUI = true -- true = msk_core TextUI, false = your Config.openTextUI/closeTextUI

 Config.openTextUI = function(coloredText, uncoloredText)